arjunkapoor19/arjunkapoor-langgraph-mat496/README.md

 Code edit: Instead of giving state['foo'] + 1, changed it to state['foo'] * 3, now returning 3 instead.
 In messages, changed name from Lance to Arjun and instead of asking for information of marine biology, now asking for information on Batman.

+Lesson 3:

+Learned about private states and their role in the intermediate working of the graph.
+Learned how input and output is manipulated by filtering keys.

+Code edit:

+Changed state['baz'] + 1 to state['baz'] * 3 and got the output {'foo': 9} instead of {'foo': 3}.
+Changed name to Arjun from Lance and also added 'see you!', in the message hence getting output {'answer': 'bye Arjun, see you!'}.